s-fellner/BSA_Rolex/README.md

 <img src="https://user-images.githubusercontent.com/74456180/117634742-84afaa80-b17f-11eb-9165-6ffffc815862.png" width="1700" height="200">

+***Results of the model***

+- The overall precision of the model is 60,60%
+- The overall recall of the model is 19,50%

+As said before, we only decided to work with another module of google cloud and reusing only what we did for model 2, we see that the precision has improved a lot.
+Howerver we have a low recall.
+We think we can improve that by vectorizing the senteces.
+So we decided to improve our model.

 IMPROVEMENT

 To improve the model 3, we decided to do some preprocess on our data.
 Here are the steps:

+- We tockenized our cognate's dictionnary
-- We tockenized the sentences with spicy
+- We tockenized the sentences with spacy
 - we extracted the cognates from the tokens
 - We vectorized the sentences with Tfidf
+- We added features (number of tokens,...)

+***Results of the model***

+WAITING FOR RESULTS

 ***Model 4***

 The final model will be a combination of the model 1 and 3.

+Indeed, we noticed that the model 1 is good at predicting the extremities (level A1 and C2) but is more hesitating in the intermediary levels.
+So we will use the model 3 to decide between levels A2 to C1.